BoleteFilter/bolete-classifier/README.md

 To run the pipeline from the raw dataset:

-1. Get the list of valid features for the system to predict
+1. Get the list of possible categories of mushroom for the system to predict from the tabular data files.

 ```matlab
 >> map_features
 ```

-2. Collect valid labels for the data using those features
+2. Collect valid labels for the data by cross referencing which mushrooms have (or do not have) those categories in the tabular data.

 ```matlab
 >> label_mushrooms
 ```

-3. Copy the images from the photos directory by the name that the photos are titled
+3. Copy the images from the original photos directory by the name that the photos are titled, for example ``Allesioporus-rubriflavus-Jane-Smith.jpeg'' would be copied to the folder ``allesioporus-rubriflavus''.

 ```matlab
 >> copy_images_from_files
 ```

-4. Copy the images that correspond to our mushroom labels into the appropriate folder and copy non-duplicates from what was
+4. Copy the images referenced by the tabular data that correspond to our mushroom labels into the appropriate folder and copy non-duplicates from the folder created from filenames directly in step 3.

 ```matlab
 >> copy_images_from_csv